ashleygyngell/SEI-PER-MARIO-MAN/README.md

 # Project 1

 2 easter eggs.
 Click outside of the game screen.
 Sound on.

+# SOUND ON